The Yokai Learning Environment: Tracking Beliefs Over Space and Time: Fast, Scalable, and Parallel in Graph-based JAX

 \paragraph{Playing \yokai{} on a Grid}

-While in the original game, cards can be placed in any legal configuration, our environment limits the configuration to be in a predefined field of size $g \times g$ where $g = 9$ in the 3x3 and $g = 10$ in the 4x4 version.
-This enables the efficient computation of legal moves but prohibits some rare card configurations.
-While computing the exact number of disallowed configurations is infeasible, we find them to be extremely uncommon in practice.
+While in the original game, cards can be placed in any legal configuration, our environment limits the configuration to be in a predefined field of size $g \times g$ where $g = 9$ in the 9C and $g = 10$ in the 16C version.
+This enables the efficient computation of legal moves but prohibits some rare card configurations as the grid space is smaller than required for some specific sequences of moves.
+While computing the exact number of disallowed configurations is infeasible, we found them to be extremely uncommon in practice.

-For example, let's assume a 2-player 3x3 game on a 9x9 grid.
-In such a setting, there a 4 hints and thus a total of 8 move actions for both players together.
+For example, let's assume a 2-player 9C game on a 9x9 grid.
+In such a setting, there are 4 hints and thus a total of 8 move actions for both players together.
 Cards are initially placed in a square in the centre of the board, leaving 3 empty spaces in the grid towards either side.
 In theory, thus, if agents agree to start placing cards in a row towards one of these sides, they would run out of space towards the border after 3 moves.
 In practice, this is seldom a suitable strategy and thus does not usually occur in games of \yokai{}.
 This is because players want to group cards and are limited by the number of moves.
 They thus do not tend to start grouping cards in random directions, but rather group cards where they initially find a certain colour.

 To verify that this is also true for our agents, we count the number of times when, in an evaluation game, an agent places a card on a border position.
 Note this is an overestimation as it does not account for the cases where agents place a card on the border but do not intend to place further cards in the same direction.
-We find that policies rarely to never use to border region of the board.
-Our best-performing policy \texttt{ToMTrack} uses the border $0.0 \pm 0.0 \%$ of the time when evaluated over all three seeds in $1000$ games each.
-We also discuss this in section \ref{sec:discussion}.
+We found that policies rarely, if ever, used the border region of the board.

-\paragraph{The action space in detail} To observe two cards, agents first pick from $|Y|$ and then from $N_{cards} - 1$ cards.
+\paragraph{The action space in detail} Inspired by \citet{yang2024yokai}, to observe two cards, agents first pick from $|Y|$ and then from $N_{cards} - 1$ cards.
 Next, an agent moves a card by picking one of $N_{moves}$ actions, which can be understood to take card $0 \leq i < |Y|$ and place it at $(x,y) \in g \times g$.
 Finally, the active agent reveals a hint from the hint pile or places a hint onto a card by picking from $|H| + |H| \cdot |Y|$ actions.
 Consequently, the maximum episode length is $8|H|$ while the minimum is $1$.
 The number of actions is therefore